 As president of Pigeon Corporation, Adrian can have the corporation pay him a salary.
 As a creditor, he can have the corporation pay him interest on the loans.
 As a landlord, he can have the corporation pay him rent.
 All of these expenses can be deducted by the corporation.
 In order to avoid disallowance of any of these deductions at the corporate level, the payments to Adrian must be reasonable in amount.
 Payments deemed to be unreasonable in amount will be treated as corporate dividends to Adrian and nondeductible by Pigeon.
-However, to the extent the payments are reasonable in amounts.
+However, to the extent the payments are reasonable in amount and deductible by Pigeon Corporation, the corporate tax is avoided on such amounts.
 The payments received by Adrian would be income (i.e., salary, interest, and rent) to him and taxed as such, but this would be the only tax incurred on such amounts (i.e., double taxation is avoided to the extent of any payments deductible by Pigeon).
-POINTS: 1 DIFFICULTY: Moderate LEARNING OBJECTIVES: CPET.SWFT.LO: 2-01 - LO: 2-01 CPET.SWFT.LO: 2-07 - LO: 2-07 NATIONAL STANDARDS: United States - BUSPORG: Analytic STATE STANDARDS: United States - AK - AICPA: FN-Reporting KEYWORDS: Bloom's: Comprehension OTHER: Time: 10 min.